 To get to the Japanese Garden from within the Chinese Garden, simply walk across the Moonrise Bridge.

-The Sunken Garden is probably what a lot of you have been seeing on socials as the new “it spot” in the Japanese Garden.
+The Sunken Garden is probably what a lot of you have been seeing on socials as the new “it spot” at the Japanese Garden in Singapore.
 It is a valley-like garden that looks like it came straight out of Westworld.

 As you walk around the green-walled paths that are made from more than 200 different types of plants, you’ll see the sun shimmering down the cenote, inspired by limestone caves.